(last updated 3-14-2017 for version 6.0.6)

 - Purchasing tiles with Gold is 20% cheaper.

 - The Ziggurat unique improvement must be built on a flat tile next to a river.
-Provides +2 Hammer to adjacent Industrial Zones
+Provides +2 Hammer to adjacent Industrial Zones and +1 Science to adjacent tiles without rivers.

 - +10 Combat Bonus versus Barbarians.